Llamaraa/fruit_letter/README.md

 - grapes
 - pear

-### Entering in anything else other than the 4 listed will cause an error.
+### Entering in anything else other than the 4 listed will not be valid.